-The preparation of these condensed consolidated interim financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
+The preparation of these consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
 Actual outcomes could differ from these estimates.
-The condensed consolidated interim financial statements include estimates which, by their nature, are uncertain.
-The impacts of such estimates are pervasive throughout the condensed consolidated interim financial statements and may require accounting adjustments based on future occurrences.
+The consolidated financial statements include estimates which, by their nature, are uncertain.
+The impacts of such estimates are pervasive throughout the consolidated financial statements and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised and may affect both the period of revision and future periods.
-Significant assumptions about the future and other sources of estimation uncertainty that management has made at the condensed consolidated interim statement of financial position date, that could result in a material adjustment to the carrying amounts of assets and liabilities, in the event that actual results differ from assumptions made, relate to, but are not limited to, the following:
+Significant assumptions about the future and other sources of estimation uncertainty that management has made at the consolidated statement of financial position date, that could result in a material adjustment to the carrying amounts of assets and liabilities, in the event that actual results differ from assumptions made, relate to, but are not limited to, the following:

-- The assumption of going concern basis of accounting; - The carrying value and recoverable amount of exploration and evaluation assets (note 10); - The inputs used in accounting for share-based compensation expense in the consolidated statements of operations and comprehensive loss (note 15(d)); - The valuation of shares issued in non-cash transactions (note 3); - The valuation allowance applied against deferred income tax assets;
+- The assumption of going concern basis of accounting; - The carrying value and recoverable amount of exploration and evaluation assets (note 10); - The inputs used in accounting for share-based compensation expense in the consolidated statements of operations and comprehensive loss (note 15(d)); - The valuation of shares issued in non-cash transactions (note 3); - The valuation allowance applied against deferred income tax assets (note 19); - The determination of functional currency (note 3); and - The determination that the foreign exchange differences on loans to the Mexican subsidiaries are recorded to other comprehensive income because the loans are part of the net investment in a foreign operation and repayment is not expected in the foreseeable future (note 3).